Vrajb24/MiscritsBot/Readme.md

 ## ✨ Features

 -   **Automatic Gameplay**: Plays Miscrits for you, battling and leveling up your team.
 -   **Resource Gathering**: Collects gold and potions as you play.
-- **Smart Capturing**: Automatically captures any Miscrits with class A and above, including all legendary Miscrits regardless of class.
+-   **Smart Capturing**: Employs a strategic approach to capture Miscrits based on rarity and capture chance.
-- **Elemental Search**: Choose the element you want to search for, and the bot will focus on that area.
+-   **Elemental Search**: Choose the element you want to search for, and the bot will focus on that area by clicking on corresponding environmental objects.
 -   **Legendary Hunter**: Optimized for capturing legendary Miscrits, making your collection grow faster!
+-   **Automated Training**: Automatically trains your Miscrits, including applying statistical bonuses.
+-   **Health and Rarity Detection**: The bot can check the health and rarity of Miscrits to make strategic decisions.
+-   **Flexible Attack Strategies**: The bot uses different attack strategies based on the Miscrit's rarity and capture chance.
+-   **Template Matching**: Uses image recognition to find and interact with in-game elements like buttons and items.

 ---

 ## 🛠️ Requirements

 -   Python 3.7+
 -   `pip` (Python package manager)
 -   Run the following command to install required packages:
     ```bash
     pip install -r requirements.txt
     ```